 How To Visit Iguazu Falls: Argentina Side

 Argentina is arguably the most popular side for visiting Iguazu Falls.
-When looking to visit both sides of Iguazu Falls in efficient time, it’s better to start from the Argentina side of Iguazu.
+When looking to visit both sides of Iguazu Falls in an efficient time, it’s better to start from the Argentina side of Iguazu.

 Here’s how to do it efficiently as possible, so you can plan accordingly: